SureDeveloping/Flag-Quiz/README.md

 - Aria labels, alt text and semantic elements will be used.
 - Sans-serif font are used.
 - All important elements can be found on the main page without having to navigate a lot.
-- There is always the possibility to cancel the game.
+- There is always the possibility to quit the game.
 - There is a link to the rules of the game.

 ## Design